Funding Opportunities

 The Tier Award Program (TAP) is a major program under the SOR grant.
 TAP includes three tiers of grant-funded activities and their associated goals.
 Below are the goals and resources related to each tier.

-SOR 3.0 Year 2 Funding Opportunities
+SOR 4.0 TAP Year 1 Funding Opportunities

-Data Survey
+TAP 3.0 Data Survey

 FUNDING STATUS: CURRENTLY CLOSED